newism/craft-rollbar/README.md

         // Your project's post_client_item access token, which you can find in the Rollbar.com interface.
         'postClientItemAccessToken' => '',

+        // If you wish Rollbar to ignore any exception types, please provide the fully qualified name here, separated by a comma
+        'exceptionIgnoreList' => '',
     ];

 ## Roadmap